Antonio Avila-Uribe

 I am an environmental and policy economist working at the JRC; cluster on Energy, Mobility and Climate.

 I got my PhD at LSE and studied two masters in Economics and Applied Social Data Science at LSE and TSE.
-My degree in Economics was at Pompeu Fabra University in Barcelona.
+I graduated in Economics at Pompeu Fabra University (UPF) in Barcelona.

 My work focuses on the economic effects of environmental conditions, air pollution, and related public policies.
 My main research interests broadly involve studying...